YunoHost/doc/packaging_apps_config_panel.md

 ### config_panel.toml

-Firs, you need to write a `config_panel.toml` (or `config_panel.json` if you REALLY wants it but we really don't recommend it has it is very error prone and frustrating to write by hand) that will be located at the root of you application, next to the manifest.json/toml.
+First, you need to write a `config_panel.toml` (or `config_panel.json` if you REALLY want to but we really don't recommend it as it is very error prone and frustrating to write by hand) that will be located at the root of you application, next to the manifest.json/toml.
 It looks like this: